Front-Yard Gardens Make a Strong First Impression

 Dave Ketchum is an avid gardener.
 So although I designed his front-yard garden, he handled the installation and does all the gardening.
 Our goal was to design a garden that complemented the architecture of the renovated bungalow.
 In particular, we wanted the hardscaping to reflect a sense of quality craftsmanship.
 We added brick bands to widen the existing driveway and paths.
 And for variety, we laid tumbled bluestone for lawn edging, which is wide enough to serve as a path in wet weather.

 Many of the deciduous shrubs display colorful bark and interesting branching structure in winter.
-And lime-green and wine-colored foliage are used to complement the green stucco walls.
-The dark foliage of Japanese barberry (Berberis thunbergii f. atropurpurea), spurge (Euphorbia dulcis ‘Chameleon’), and coral bells (Heuchera micrantha var. diversifolia ‘Palace Purple’) contrast wonderfully with the bright-yellow leaves of Bowles’ golden sedge (Carex elata ‘Aurea’) and golden creeping Jenny (Lysimachia nummularia ‘Aurea’).
+And lime-green and wine-colored foliage is used to complement the green stucco walls.
+The dark foliage of Japanese barberry (Berberis thunbergii f. atropurpurea), spurge (Euphorbia dulcis ‘Chameleon’), and coral bells (Heuchera micrantha var. diversifolia ‘Palace Purple’) contrast wonderfully with the bright yellow leaves of Bowles’ golden sedge (Carex elata ‘Aurea’) and golden creeping Jenny (Lysimachia nummularia* ‘Aurea’).

 Contemporary style: Curved beds complement a contemporary ranch house